Excel Linear Programming (Table of Contents)

 Now, we will try to solve the linear programming problem using the Excel Solver tool.

-Step 3: Now, we need to use the formula Quantity * Per Unit Cost and sum it up for both the products to get the actual material requirements.
-You can see this formulated under column D for all cells containing constraints B3, B4, C3).
+Step 3: We need to use the formula Quantity * Per Unit Cost and sum it up for both products to get the actual material requirements.
+This is formulated under column D for all cells containing constraints B3, B4, C3).
 Please see the attached screenshot below:

-If you will have a closer look at this formula, we have used B3 and C3 as fixed members for each formula across the different cells in column D. This is because B3 and C3 are the cells denoting quantities for Product A and Product B, respectively.
-These quantities will appear once the system of equations is solved using Excel Solver.
+If you look closely at this formula, we have used B3 and C3 as fixed members for each formula across the different cells in column D. B3 and C3 are the cells denoting quantities for Product A and Product B, respectively.
+The quantities will appear once we solve these equations using an Excel solver.

-Step 4: Click on Data tab and then on Solver which is present under Analyze section in the tab.
+Step 4: Click on the Data tab and then on Solver, which is present under Analyze section in the tab.

-Step 5: Once you click on Solver, a new tab named “Solver Parameter” will open up, under which you need to set the parameters for this set of the equation to be solved.
+Step 5: Once you click on Solver, a new tab named “Solver Parameter” will open up, under which you need to set the parameters for this set of equations to be solved.

-Step 6: The first thing we need to identify is Set Objective: Since our objective is to figure out the total cost involved so that it can be minimized, set this to D4.
+Step 6: The first thing we need to identify is Set Objective: Since our objective is to figure out the total cost involved to minimize it, set this to D4.

 Step 7: Since we need to minimize the cost with the highest production possible, set the next parameter as Min.
 You can get this done by clicking on the Min radio button.

-Step 8: under By Changing Variable Cells:, we need to mention B3 and C3 since these cells will be the one’s containing Quantities for Product A and Product B, respectively after the problem gets solved.
+Step 8: under By Changing Variable Cells: we need to mention B3 and C3 since these cells will contain Quantities for Product A and Product B, respectively, after the problem gets solved.

 Solver now has all the parameters required to solve this set of linear equations, and it looks as below:

-Step 11: Now, click on Solve button at the bottom of the window to solve this linear equation and come up to the optimal solution.
+Step 11: Now, click the Solve button at the bottom of the window to solve this linear equation and find the optimal solution.

-As soon as we click on the solve button, the system starts searching for an optimal solution for the problem we have provided, and we get the values for B3, C3 using which we also get the values under column F for F4, F6:F8, which are the optimal costs and material values that can be used for Product A and Product B.
+As soon as we click on the solve button, the system starts searching for an optimal solution for the problem we have provided.
+We get the values for B3, and C3, using which we also get the values under column F for F4, F6:F8, which are the optimal costs and material values that can be used for Product A and Product B.

 This solution informs us that if we need to minimize the cost of Production for Product A and Product B with optimal usage of Material_1, Material_2, and Material_3, we should produce 14 quantities of Product A and 18 Quantities of Product B.

 This is it from this article.
-Let’s wrap the things up with some points to be remembered:
+Let’s wrap things up with some points to be remembered:

 Things to Remember About Linear Programming in Excel